dice-group/autoindex/README.md

 7. Fuzzy search with similarity weight For example AA~0.8
 8. Term Boosting.
 For example "Michelle"^4 "Obama"
 9. Term Grouping with Boolean Search.

+### Connecting to Eureka Server

+If there is a Eureka Server or other discovery client with which you want Auto Index to connect to, modify application.yml file as below:
+Change eureka.client.enabled to true and set serviceurl.defaultzone to the url of the eureka server to connect to.
+By default, AutoIndex has Discovery set to false and will not connect to any discovery client.

+Please note Eureka Server must be running when eureka.client.enabled=true.
+Otherwise the application will not start and there would be a lot of errors from DiscoveryClient.

+By connecting to eureka server, Auto Index behaves as a microservice and components can send Rest calls using http://AUTOINDEX.

 ### Docker
 First install docker in your system.
 For ubuntu you may refer to below link.